nale6/Deployed-ChatBot/README.md

 This project utilizies the free plan of the OpenAI's RapidAPI, which has a monthly limit of 100 messages, and does not store history of messages.

+RapidAPI itself is a RESTful API marketplace and serves as this project's minimal backend implementation.

 Additionally, this project is text-only for the time being.

 Made by Alejandro Cazorla